guitarpicva/NetPortDart/README.md

 Connect an RS-232 serial device to a TCP Server Socket bi-directionally.
-NOTE: in Linux the libserialport0 package should be installed (Debian and derivatives) and a proper symlink created from /lib/x86_64-linux-gnu/libserialport.so to the file /lib/x86_64-linux-gnu/libserialport.so.0.1.0
+NOTE: in Linux the libserialport0 package should be installed (Debian and derivatives) and a proper symlink created for the base lib name
 ~~~
 cd /lib/x86_64-linux-gnu
-sudo ln -s libserialport.so libserialport.so.0.1.0
+sudo ln -s libserialport.so0.1.0 libserialport.so
 ~~~
 Dart dependency is "libserialport"